How is high blood pressure treated?

 - Exercise regularly.

 - Eat a healthy diet that includes lots of fruits and vegetables and is low in fat.

-- Limit your sodium, alcohol, and caffeine intake.
+- Limit your salt, alcohol, and caffeine intake.

 - Try relaxation techniques or biofeedback.

 See Lifestyle Changes to Help Lower Your Blood Pressure for more information.

 Many different types of medicine can be used to treat high blood pressure (see High Blood Pressure Medicines).
 These are called antihypertensive medicines.

 The goal of treatment is to reduce your blood pressure to normal levels with medicine that's easy to take and has few, if any, side effects.
 This goal can almost always be met.